wearehanno/riggings/README.md

 ### Initialise the app

 1. Run `rake start`.
 If you have any issues with this, visit the [`Rakefile`](./Rakefile) in this repo and try running each of the commands individually.
-For example, take `system("bower prune")` and type `bower prune` into the console.
+For example, take `system("middleman server")` and type `middleman server` into the console.
 2. Then go to [http://localhost:4567/](http://localhost:4567/)

 ## Deploying it to Netlify